 Opioid addiction affects approximately 2.4 million people in the United States.
 Nearly 1 million of these individuals are abusing heroin.
-As a result, the annual cost of the opioid epidemic in the United States has amounted to $51 billion.
-Opioid users are ingesting, inhaling (chasing the dragon or CTD), injecting, sniffing, and snorting these drugs.
+As a result, the opioid epidemic’s annual cost in the United States has amounted to $51 billion.
+Opioid users are ingesting, inhaling (chasing the dragon or CTD), injecting, sniffing, and snorting them.

 What are Opioids?

 Opioids are potent analgesic drugs often prescribed to relieve acute pain or pain from serious illnesses such as cancer and chronic pain.
 In some cases, these types of medicines suppress persistent cough and diarrhea.

 Opioid drugs include naturally occurring opiates derived from the opium poppy plant, such as morphine, heroin, and codeine.
 There are synthetic opiates such as fentanyl and semi-synthetic like oxycodone and hydrocodone.
 While they are considered to be among the most effective pain reducers available, they can also be highly addictive.
 Furthermore, they pose additional risks, including physical and mental dependence, withdrawal symptoms, and overdose.

 A list of the most common opioids are:

 As with all medications, opioids can produce side effects.
 Some of these effects can be short, while others last longer and are more severe.